Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Fire Giant Dreadnought (MPMM).md

 aliases: ["Fire Giant Dreadnought"]
 ---
 # Fire Giant Dreadnought
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-124, Volo's Guide to Monsters p.
-147*
+124*

 > [!quote]- A quote from Mordenkainen
 >